ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `<view-name\>`

-    The name of the view that should be output, as known in the name space of the current module.
+    The name of the view to output, as known in the name space of the current module.
 The `<view-name\>` is a simple identifier or a double-quoted identifier.
 The built-in view `Document` cannot be output.

 - `[as '<alias\>']*`